annapurna1702/annapurna1702/README.md

 I’m always open to new opportunities and collaborations.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/annapurnapadmanabhan) or send an email at **annapurnapadmaprema@gmail.com**.
 Let’s explore how we can innovate together!

 ---
+## Professional Details

+You can view my resume and understand more about my professional side over here:**https://annapurna1702.github.io/portfolio/**

 Thank you for visiting my GitHub profile!
 Looking forward to connecting with fellow tech enthusiasts and creating impactful projects together.
 Happy coding! 😊